 One of my secrets is about being sexually abused.
+Was this the beginning, part of the answer to the “Why did you stay?”
 I was five and he was the teenage son of a family friend.

 When he hurts you, it isn’t your fault.
 You didn’t seek it out or encourage it.
 You were picked by him to be the receiver of his pain.
 He targeted you because you were convenient, you wouldn’t fight back or tell anyone because you are passive, and strangely because you are forgiving.
 If he apologizes, you must forgive him.
 He didn’t mean to hurt you.
 If you don’t forgive him, then your roles change and he becomes the victim.
 You don’t realize the extent to which you are being manipulated and victimized while you are in the midst of it.
 You make every excuse for him to yourself, your family, others, and even to him.
 His whole life is a manipulation of others, a constant deceit.
 It’s a carefully plotted and planned escalation of abuse.
 You are carefully groomed by him over a period of time.
 The biggest irony is that after an incident, you can be hurt physically and emotionally , yet you find yourself comforting him.
 You are holding him as he sobs about how sorry he is, he didn’t mean to hurt you, he doesn’t want to lose you, he doesn’t want to be alone, please forgive him.
+Soon, you are convinced it was your fault and you are apologizing.
 Again, you are robbed of having your own feelings.
 There is no time.
 His must be dealt with first.
 You are the caretaker and have to care for him and make him feel better regardless of what he did to you.
 You don’t get to be angry or have your emotions or be comforted.
 It’s all about him.
-When you are done helping him, you have to clean up his mess.
+When you are done helping him, you have to clean up his mess while he falls instantly asleep on the bed because he is so exhausted.
 It might be picking up and throwing away broken items, sweeping up glass, or hiding a hole in the wall from your kids.
 There is never time for you to waste being angry, hurt, or upset.
 It serves no purpose.
 In fact it would incite another incident.
 You just numb yourself.
+You use that twisted logic.
 You justify his actions in your mind.
 You convince yourself that you made him mad because he saw a flicker of something he didn’t like in your eyes.
-It was your attitude or the look on your face that made him hurt you.
+It was your attitude or the look on your face that made him lash out.
 You caused him to be angry because he told you so.
 You take the blame upon yourself every single time.
 Afterwards, he tests you by asking if you are mad at him.
 Then, of course, you spend the day reassuring him that you aren’t mad.
 If you answer wrong, you are punished with another more violent episode.
 You become a master of deception to everyone including yourself but most importantly to him.
 You feed his ego constantly.
 It’s the only way to cope and survive.
 You just keep feeding the angry monster.
 As time passes, his needs grow, his ego, his anger.
 It’s a double edged sword.
 You become smaller and smaller as he becomes larger and larger.
 The effects are long term.
 It’s psychological warfare.
 It’s mentally so much worse than anything physical.
 Physical pain heals, objects are replaced, but mental anguish remains forever.
 The metaphorical scars inside your head are as real as a remaining limp after a broken leg.
 They remain invisible to the eyes of others but you carry them everywhere.
 You try to relearn reactions but your thought process has already been established.
 You might not be capable of overcoming what has been an automatic survival response to avoid pain whether mental or physical.
 You still have that mental flinch.